Coletterbox/RabbitProject/gitGuide.md

   ```
   git commit -m "[commit message]"
   ```
-11. If you forget to add a commit message, you can exit Vim by typing ":wq" at the bottom and pressing enter.
+&nbsp;&nbsp;&nbsp;&nbsp;If you forget to add a commit message, you can exit Vim by typing ":wq" at the bottom and pressing enter.
-12. Push your changes.
+11. Push your changes.
   ```
   git push origin [branch name]
   ```